-These powerful social media statistics might change the way you approach social media marketing.
+These social media statistics might change the way you approach social media marketing.

-Here are social media statistics in 2018 you need to know.
+Here are social media statistics you need to know in 2020.

 To put the puzzle together, you need to understand each channel, its strengths and weaknesses, and who’s using it.